Discover the Latest in Water Technology: Smart Home Products for Water Quality & Usage Improvement

 Researchers from Stanford University and SLAC National Accelerator Laboratory recently developed a tiny UV water purifier that cuts the lengthy process from 48 hours to roughly 20 minutes.

-A desalination project in California called The Pipe (check out the stunning image above), is designed to provide 1.5 billion gallons (or 4.5 billion litres) of clean drinking water for the drought-affected state.
+A desalination project in California called The Pipe.
+This stunning piece equipment is designed to provide 1.5 billion gallons (or 4.5 billion litres) of clean drinking water for the drought-affected state.

 The Pipe relies on electromagnetic desalination methods to turn seawater into clean water, it then filters the salty by-product through thermal baths, and then finally flushes it back into the Pacific Ocean.